stac-utils/stactools/README.md

 ### Unit Tests

 Unit tests are in the `tests` folder.
-To run unit tests, use `unittest`:
+To run unit tests, use `pytest`:

 ```
-> python -m unittest discover tests
+> pytest tests
 ```

 To run linters, code formatters, and test suites all together, use `test`: